ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

         removeCategoryReply = 0;
     }

 When a category is removed, the QPlaceManager may emit the QPlaceManager::categoryRemoved() signal.
 Whether a manager does so is provider specific.
 Managers accessing places from a web service will typically not emit these signals, while managers accessing places stored locally generally will.

-.. rubric:: Matching Places Between Managers
-   :name: matching-places-between-managers

 Sometimes you may want to cross reference whether places from one manager match those from another manager.
 Such a situation may arise where one manager provides read-only access to places (origin manager) while another second r/w manager (destination manager) is used to save selected favorites from the first.
 During a search of the origin manager we may want to know which ones have been 'favorited' into the destination manager and perhaps display a customized favorite name rather than the original name.

 The matching mechanism can vary between managers, but is typically accomplished through an alternative identifier.
 As part of the save process, the place identifier from the origin manager is saved as an alternative identifier attribute in the destination manager (which can have its own place identifier scheme).
 In the following example, the origin manager is from the 'nokia' QGeoServiceProider, therefore as part of the saving process an alternative identifier attribute, x\_id\_nokia, is set for the place saved into the destination manager (when QPlaceManager::compatiblePlace() is called)

 .. code:: cpp